-- Students cannot count time spent on activities for which they received compensation as community service hours.
-A free meal, t-shirt, or place to stay do not count as compensation.
+- Students cannot count time spent on activities for which they received monetary compensation as community service hours.
+(A free meal or t-shirt do not count as compensation.)

 - All philanthropic efforts must be recorded on Braves Volunteer on the “Philanthropy Reporting Form.”
-Any donations given should be recorded.
+Include total/overall donations for the philanthropic activity you organized.

-- There are both on and off-campus opportunities for service hours, and students are encouraged to participate in a variety of service projects.
+- If there are both on and off-campus opportunities for service hours, students are encouraged to participate in a variety of service projects.

 - Activities that generally do not count as community service include: